illacceptanything/illacceptanything/README.md

 ## Contributors

-# Huge worning from your friendly neighborhood JasorYEH - Everything starting from this point on including this line is just random people :)
+# Huge woorning from your friendly neighborhood JasorYEH - Everything starting from this point on including this line is just random people :)
 Just tellin ya, nothing else important is under this line.
 Proceed at your own caution.